 Like a lot of kids that summer, I watched the film (no “Episode” number! no subtitle!
 BAH!) with unrestrained glee.
 It was the first time I could remember enjoying myself so thoroughly at something I was watching on a movie screen.
 It was all Star Wars all the time that year as, along with all the other 9 and 10-year-olds, I devoured the action figures and other toys, read the comics, built the models, and on and on and on….

 (This photo was everywhere, that summer.)

-As we sat there in the theater, waiting for the lights to go down so we could watch Star Wars: The Force Awakens, my oldest daughter was the same age I was on that magical summer day in 1977.
-So, on some level it was moment nearly forty years in the making.
-Since then, we’ve seen Rogue One, of course, and eagerly await The Last Jedi and whatever else is coming down the pike.
+As we sat there in the theater, waiting for the lights to go down so we could watch Star Wars: The Force Awakens, my oldest kid was the same age I was on that magical summer day in 1977.
+So, on some level it was a moment nearly forty years in the making.
+Since then, we’ve seen the other new films, of course, along with all the new offerings on Disney+.

 But for now?
 Happy Birthday to the first, original Star Wars.